Discover more from Weekend Wisdom - Dan Isaacman

 Over time, and as technology progressed, an artist could get closer to their idea of perfect.

-When the tools and resources became available, the work evolved, allowing the creators to realise their true vision.
+When the tools and resources became available, the work evolved, allowing the creators to build their true vision.

 Instead of thinking of something as finished or complete, see it as "done for now".
 Then, share your creations and revelations.